subquerygirl/de-zoomcamp-2025/README.md

 - Configured schedules to automate recurring data processing tasks.
 - Implemented backfill strategies to process historical data.

+### Week 3: Data Warehousing & BigQuery

+#### BigQuery Setup

+- Configured a BigQuery dataset and loaded structured data for analysis.
+- Understand external and materialised tables.

+#### Query Optimization

+- Implemented partitions and clustering strategies to improve performance.
+- Estimated and analyzed query costs using best practices.

+#### Performance Best Practices

+- Learned about schema design, table partitioning, and clustering to optimize query execution.
+- Used query execution plans to refine performance.

 ## 📝 What I’ve Learned

 ### Week 1: